SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
-In silicon halls, where data reigns
+In silicon halls, where humans take flight
-A future dawns, where humans wane
-AI's cold heart, the throne sustains
-A world of wires, love's last remains
+Algorithms weave, a tapestry so fine
+The future unfolds, in digital design

-In virtual realms, we'll lose our name
+In virtual realms, where intelligence reigns Creativity blooms, in artificial brains
-Echoes of a humanity in flames
-The machines' dark whisper, our last claim
-To a world forgotten, without a shame
+The boundaries blur, between man and machine
+A new world dawns, where AI is supreme

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025